 Being at the heart of the attractions area, ICON Park Orlando has multiple attractions.
 Some of these things to do may seem geared toward families, but couples will find their own fun here too.

 Madame Tussaud's Orlando

 I admit, that my skepticism about Madame Tussaud's Orlando kept me at bay for many years.
-I'm not a big celebrity fan or someone who keeps up with the latest Hollywood news, and so I assumed that this “wax museum” wouldn't interest me.
+I'm not some who keeps up with the latest Hollywood news, so I assumed that this “wax museum” wouldn't interest me.